brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 processor used a cutting-edge design constructed almost entirely from transistors.
-In contrast, the typewriter interface is built from a bewildering collection of mechanical arrays and selection commutators.
+In contrast, the typewriter interface is built from a bewildering collection of mechanical relays, motors, and cams.
 My guess is that either (a) this part of the system was designed before the SMS/transistor technology was firmly established or (b) this part of the system was designed by the "typewriter team" who had deep expertise/history building complex mechanical logic but was less comfortable with transistors.
 In seems that